Most of my Iceland trip I was travelling the Ring Road in my campervan.

 Dining at Hotel Rangá

 The restaurant is beautiful.
 Floor to ceiling glass windows gives you a full panoramic view of outside.
 Just make sure you sit on the chair facing the right direction!
 I can imagine on dark nights (or even days in winter) watching the aurora borealis whilst enjoying your meal.

 Head chef, Karl Johann, is an experienced chef.
 His ever-changing menu is described as modern Nordic cooking with a twist.
 And there is a wonderful choice for you.

 I ordered the Salmon as a starter.
 Lightly cured in lemon with smoked trout roe, fennel and dill vinaigrette and egg yolk.
 Followed by Beef tenderloin and braised cheek with capers puree, baked red onion and demi-glaze.
-Both the presentation and taste of the food was delicious.
+Both the presentation and taste of the food were delicious.

 Am I making you hungry already?

 Sadly due to a late night, I missed the wonderful breakfast.
-I’m still annoyed now!!
 But I did have a lovely mushroom soup for lunch.

 Firstly, tipping in Iceland is not expected.

-However, at Hotel Ranga if you feel you would like to express your gratitude they will kindly accept any extra payments.
+However, at the Hotel Ranga if you feel you would like to express your gratitude they will kindly accept any extra payments.
 Any money will be forwarded directly to the local ‘Search and Rescue’ teams.
 These teams are made up of volunteers.

 A very thoughtful idea by Hotel Ranga that benefits everyone.

 I had a lovely time at Hotel Ranga Iceland.
 This warm and friendly hotel is a perfect place to stay if you’re looking for some luxury on your Iceland trip.
 After a tour of some of the suites, each room is decorated in the theme of a continent.

 My favourite was the Antarctic suite.
 Probably because it had a considerable amount of cute penguins hanging out in the room!
 I would love to visit Hotel Ranga and try out one of their more luxurious options (and visit the real Antarctic as well).